NoCGV Svalbard: Career

+The 2023 defence acquisition plan indicated that the ship would receive necessary upgrades to permit her to continue in service.

 Foreign analogs

 On 9 July 2007 Canadian Prime Minister Stephen Harper announced that Canada would build six to eight arctic offshore patrol ships (AOPS) for the Royal Canadian Navy (RCN), modeled after Svalbard's design.
 The vessels' design was modified to meet the needs of the RCN.
 Some of the modifications include: increasing the ships' ice breaking capabilities, adding a larger and fully enclosed forecastle/cable deck for greater arctic protection, addition of a multipurpose operational space, updated command and control systems, an updated sensor suite, and an extended hangar for the larger Sikorsky CH-148 Cyclone helicopter.
 The project was criticized for its high costs.
 For example, Irving Shipbuilding was awarded a CA$288 million design contract for the vessel while the design of Svalbard and similar patrol ships within other countries paid less than one-tenth as much.
 The first ship in its class, Harry DeWolf, was delivered to the RCN on 31 July 2020, with its commissioning anticipated in mid-2021 following the completion of post-acceptance sea trials.

 In 2015 Russia started constructing the first of several vessels in its Project 23550.
 Think tank Global Security pointed out these vessels are almost the same length, displacement, power and endurance as the Svalbard class.
 They will also be able to travel through roughly the same depth of ice.
 The Russian vessels will be more heavily armed, with a 76 or 100 mm main cannon, an anti-missile gatling gun, and launchers for eight cruise missiles.